 Bitcoin Jumper currently submits your Bitcoin transaction to 33 partner mining nodes (paid service) and 10 broadcast nodes with our free option.

 With paid submission your transaction will be manually added to be confirmed by one of our partner mining nodes.
 The fee for this special inclusion into one of the next blocks means you'll need to pay above the current miner processing rate for BTC/kB.
 This miner fee is automatically calculated for you to make sure you only pay what is needed.

 With free submission you only need to submit it once and our app will resubmit your transaction every 15 minutes to the broadcast nodes automatically until confirmed.
-This is what makes our free submission so powerful and user friendly.
+This is what makes our free BTC accelerator so powerful and user friendly.